ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/elasticsearch/elasticsearch.md

 ```

 ##### Install Elasticsearch

 ```bash
 yum install elasticsearch
 ```
 ##### Elasticsearch 7.6.x

-If you require Elasticsearch 7.6 specifically you will need to install with the below command
+If you require Elasticsearch `7.6` specifically you will need to install with the below command

 ```bash
 yum install https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.6.2-x86_64.rpm
 ```

 ###### Start On Boot

-Once installed you can configure elasticsearch to start on boot with the command:
+Once installed you can configure Elasticsearch to start on boot with the command:

 ```bash
 systemctl enable elasticsearch